rwieruch/blog_robinwieruch_content/react-graphql-apollo-tutorial.md

 On a implementation detail level, you have learned about extracting fragments from your query (or mutation).
 Basically fragments allow you to define your shared entities by GraphQL types.
 Afterward, you can reuse those in your queries, mutations or local state management methods to update the cache.

 On a higher level, you have learned that Apollo Client's cache normalizes your data.
-Only this way you are able to retrieve entities that where fetched with a deeply nested query, by using their type and identifier as composite key.
+Only this way you are able to retrieve entities that were fetched with a deeply nested query, by using their type and identifier as composite key.
 Otherwise, imagine you would have to perform all the normalization of the fetched data yourself before putting it in your store/state.

 ### Exercises: